jabouchleih/nexus3-keycloak-plugin/README.md

 | Token        | `112341`                     |
 | Resulting password | `1mysecretpw2{112341}` |

-If no curly brackets with 6 digits are provided, no TOTP form parameter is send (default non-2FA behavior).
+If no curly brackets with 6 digits are provided, no TOTP form parameter is sent (default non-2FA behavior).

 ## Docker steps (with persistence)
 Create a docker image that contains three additional volumes which mount the following files inside the container: